-This result extends existing results on the uniqueness of stable allocations in continuum economies (see Theorem 1.1 of Azevedo and Leshno, 2016) to our setting, in which agents belong to different socioeconomic groups and the preferences of authorities depend non-linearly on their admissions of various groups.
-This results in the authority having preferences over various sets of agents that are endogenous to the composition of the admitted agents and necessitates new arguments.
+This result complements existing results on the uniqueness of stable allocations in continuum economies under full support (Azevedo and Leshno (2016) for responsive preferences and Che, Kim, and Kojima (2019) for submodular quotas).
+Theorem 3 extends the scope of known economies in which there is a unique stable allocation by considering economies in which agents belong to different socioeconomic groups and the preferences of authorities depend non-linearly on their admissions of various groups.
+Importantly, our setting results in the authorities having preferences over various sets of agents that are endogenous to the composition of the admitted agents.